wick3dr0se/arch-linux-installation-guide/README.md

 > **#**&ensp; `rfkill unblock wifi`

-the card could be hard-blocked if their is a hardware button or switch, e.g. a laptop. make sure this is enabled.
+the card could be hard-blocked by a hardware button or switch, e.g. a laptop. make sure this is enabled.

 authenticate to a wireless network in an [iwd](https://wiki.archlinux.org/title/Iwctl) interactive prompt